-The Mobility Framework is a vision for satisfying the mobility needs of the Eastside Area.
-Each of the paragraphs in the section below relates to a part of the Mobility Framework Map (See Figure 18), and has principles for ensuring people have the freedom to choose how they want to get from one place to another, safely, conveniently, and affordably.
+The Mobility Framework Map lays out a vision for satisfying the mobility needs of the Eastside Community Area.
+Below are the principles to ensure people have the freedom to choose how they want to get from one place to another, safely, conveniently, and affordably.

-Modal Priority Corridors
+Multimodal Priority Corridors

 Most streets are used by multiple transportation modes, for example by cars, pedestrians, and freight.
-The Mobility Framework Map (Figure 18) symbolizes the area's major streets with a modal priority, indicating which mode should be emphasized for improvement on each street when a major street project is designed in the future.
+The Mobility Framework Map symbolizes the area's major streets with a modal priority, indicating which mode of travel should be emphasized for improvement on each street when a major street project is designed in the future.
 A modal emphasis corridor does not exclude other users but helps guide tradeoff decisions during the design of a specific street.
 In all cases, street design should balance the priorities of multiple modes and be informed by community conversations and local conditions and context.

-Automobile
+Automobile and Freight

-Automobile corridors are envisioned to support more automobiles.
-These corridors are often interstates, highways, arterial and primary roadways which provide connections to major destinations and other regions.
+Automobile corridors are envisioned to support high levels of motor vehicle travel daily.
+These corridors are often interstates, highways, arterials, and primary roadways which provide connections to major destinations and other regions.
 Corridor improvements to support more automobiles can temporarily relieve traffic congestion and enhance roadway design to increase the safety of motor vehicle travel.
+In the Eastside Area, corridors envisioned to serve higher levels of freight traffic include the interstate highways, Walters Street north of I-35 as a freight connection to Fort Sam Houston, and Frost Bank Center Drive as a freight connection to local industrial areas.